unphurlng/adventure-quest/README.md

 ## Quest Page

 This page runs a quest.
 It needs the `user`, `quests`, and `completed` data.
-Find the quest in `quests` data based on the query `id`/
+Find the quest in `quests` data by reading the `id` from the query string (use `UrlSearchParams`).

-Display user profile information including stats (like hp and gold)
+Display user profile information including stats (like `hp` and `gold`)

 Populate the display in `quest.html` based on the properties of the quest.
 Loop through the `quest.choices` and create the form controls for each choice (use the choice `id` as the `input` `value`).

-When the user submits their choice, find the corresponding choice in `quest.choices`.
+When the user submits their choice, use the selected value to find the corresponding choice in `quest.choices`.
 Update the display with result, change the user object according to the selected `choice`, and (re)save (you might want to reload the user profile info as well).
-The `completed` object needs to be updated by setting a property whose key is the `quest.id` and whose value is `true`
+The `completed` object needs to be updated by setting a property whose key is the quest id and whose value is `true`: `completed[quest.id] = true;`

 ## End Page